RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 As everything is happening in the console you can't CTRL+C to copy.
 Instead select what you want to copy with your mouse, and just right click anywhere.
 To paste, make sure nothing is selected and right click.
+You can browse your command history with the up and down key, tab shows suggestions and autocompletes, holding control will advance the position by a word instead of a letter.
+If you see greyed out suggestions, pressing the right arrow (or CTRL+→) will automatically enter new characters.

 ### Quick start (for real this time)